 - internet connection—please note that the audio and video quality of your connection is directly related to the quality of your internet connection from your service provider

 How to watch or participate online:

 Step One: To view Regular Council Meetings and Public Hearings online, navigate to our calendar of meeting dates and click on the date of the meeting you want to attend, and then click on the video link for that meeting.
-If you are joining a Zoom webinar for the first time, you will need to download a file.
+If you are joining Zoom for the first time, you will need to download a file.
 This process is slightly different depending on what device or program you are using.

-Step Two: After clicking the link you will be prompted to register for the webinar.
+Step Two: After clicking the link you will be prompted to register for the Zoom webinar.
 Please use your full name for your screen name and a valid email address.
 The City is collecting this information under section 26(c) of the Freedom of Information and Protection of Privacy Act (British Columbia) for the purpose of facilitating online meetings.
 By providing your full name and email address, you acknowledge and consent to the collection and use of your personal information by the City of Kamloops for this purpose.
-Should you have any questions about the collection of this personal information, please contact the Communications and Community Engagement Division at 250-828-3311 or firstname.lastname@example.org
+Should you have any questions about the collection of this personal information, please contact the Communications and Community Engagement Division at 250-828-3311 or firstname.lastname@example.org.

 Step Three: Select your audio preference.
 Once you join the webinar, you may be prompted to select your audio preference.
 If your device is equipped with a microphone and speakers, you should select Computer Audio.
 If you do not have a microphone and speakers on your device or your sound quality is poor, you can select Phone Call.
 If you select Phone Call, you will be provided a list of numbers to use to call into to participate in the audio portion of the meeting.